easegress-io/easegress/README.md

 `Easegress` is a Cloud Native traffic orchestration system designed for:

 - **High Availability:** Built-in Raft consensus & leader election provides 99.99% availability.
-- **Traffic Orchestration:** Symple orchestration of various filters for each traffic pipeline.
+- **Traffic Orchestration:** Simple orchestration of various filters for each traffic pipeline.
 - **High Performance:** Lightweight and essential features speed up the performance.
 - **Observability:**  There are many meaningful statistics periodically in a readable way.
 - **Extensibility:** It's easy to develop your own filter or controller with high-level programming language.